-We believe that our compelling business model, plus the projected growth of the large and highly fragmented \$10 billion hard surface flooring market (in manufacturers' dollars), provides us with an opportunity to significantly expand our store base in the U.S. from 38 warehouse-format stores as of March 27, 2014 to over 350 stores nationwide within the next 15 years based on our internal research with respect to housing density, demographic data, competitor concentration and other variables in both new and existing markets.
-Over the next two years, we plan to grow our store base by approximately 20% to 25% per year.
+We believe that our compelling business model, plus the projected growth of the large and highly fragmented \$10 billion hard surface flooring market (in manufacturers' dollars, an estimated \$17 billion after the retail markup), provides us with an opportunity to significantly expand our store base in the U.S. from 67 warehouse-format stores as of September 29, 2016 to approximately 400 stores nationwide within the next 15 years based on our internal research with respect to housing density, demographic data, competitor concentration and other variables in both new and existing markets.
+Over the next several years, we plan to grow our store base by approximately 20% per year.
 Our ability to open profitable new stores depends on many factors, including the successful selection of new markets and store locations, our ability to negotiate leases on acceptable terms and our ability to attract highly qualified managers and staff.
 For further information see "Risk Factors-Risks Related to Our Business."